MehranAkbarii/DefaultProgramsRemake/README.md

 -Make an app or a program the default for multiple file types or protocols it can open at once.

+I can not add anymore functionalities, if you face any issues tell me If I could I will fix it , since I used windows forms it is hard to me to make the app UI exact same as original page because windows forms is so limited, maybe in future I would remake the project using wpf and make app UI more look like original one

 **Misc:**